8 Things To Consider Before Choosing Between A Desktop, Laptop, Or Tablet

 Are you typically out of the office/classroom?

 If you typically need access to your computer away from your desk, a desktop is out of the question.
 The other factors listed here should provide guidance when deciding between a tablet and a laptop.

 How much are you planning to spend?

-Desktops still offer the best bang for the buck in terms of processor power, RAM, hard drive space, etc. If you are on a budget and can do without portability, a desktop is a way to go.
+Desktops still offer the best bang for the buck in terms of processor power, RAM, hard drive space, etc. If you are on a budget and can do without portability, a desktop is the way to go.